ncyxie/Notepad-DOT-Qt/README.md

 ## Introduction

 **Notepad DOT Qt** is an open source, cross-platform and highly customizable text editor.
-It has all the essential notepad features with more handy stuff.
-It is suitable for everyday use, from beginners to advanced users.
+It includes all the essential notepad features plus additional handy tools, making it ideal for everyday use by both beginners and advanced users.

 ## Screenshots